 - Access to the medical records of a deceased patient is restricted by law to someone who is designated as a legally authorized personal representative of the deceased.
 Relatives do not always have access to a deceased patient's medical record.

-- Patient's or authorized parties acting on their behalf may request copies of the patient's medical record by submitting a completed and signed Patient Initiated Release of Medical Information form either in person, by submitting an email request to firstname.lastname@example.org or by mail.
+- Patients or authorized parties acting on their behalf may request copies of the patient's medical record by submitting a completed and signed Patient Initiated Release of Medical Information form either in person, by submitting an email request to firstname.lastname@example.org or by mail.

-Patient or authorized requestor must submit a picture ID as proof of identity and a completed credit card authorization form.
+The patient or authorized requestor must submit a picture ID as proof of identity and a completed credit card authorization form.

-- Medical records will be made available to the authorized requestor within 72 hours from the date of proper request.
+- Medical records will be made available to the authorized requestor within 72 hours from the date of request.
 A fee of up to $1.00 per page is required for release either by mail or secure electronic transfer.
 Payment must be received prior to releasing the records.